Ahmedsamymahrous/Ansible-Apache-Zookeeper-AWS/README.md

 # Ansible playbook to install Apache Zookeeper cluster on AWS
-Ansible playbook that install Apache Zookeeper in three EC2 on AWS and configure every EC2 to have different ID and run it as a service
+Ansible playbook that installs Apache Zookeeper in three EC2 on AWS and configures every EC2 to have a different ID and run it as a service

 ## Run The Playbook
 ```sh